CalPolyCSC/thesis-template/README.md

 The ```nomenclature.tex``` file provides a convenient location for all of your symbols and terms to be declared with the ```\nomenclature``` command.
 These will appear in the List of Symbols section of your thesis.
+If you have a preferred way of assembling your nomenclature, then you do not have to have your nomenclature in this file.
+The nomenclature command in ```listings.tex``` is what puts the list of symbols into the thesis in the correct place.
-If you are not going to have a List of Symbols in your thesis, then this file can be blank.
+If you are not going to have a List of Symbols in your thesis, then the ```nomenclature.tex``` file can be blank.
-If you have a preferred way of assembling your nomenclature, then the only line that needs to remain is the ```\printnomenclature``` since this is the command that actually puts the defined terms into the List of Symbols in your thesis.

 If you plan on creating a List of Symbols, then you should look at the documentation of the ```nomencl``` package as well as examples that are on the internet.
 As quick summary, the ```\nomenclature[arg1]{arg2}{arg3}``` command will create a new entry for ```arg2``` in the List of Symbols with the description of ```arg3```.
-The optional ```arg1``` is used in the sorting and grouping of entries, where there was code in ```preamble.tex``` that defined the grouping in this example.
+The optional ```arg1``` is used in the sorting and grouping of entries, where code in ```preamble.tex``` defines the grouping in this example.

-The ```listings.tex``` file contains all of the other content lists that might appear in your thesis.
+The ```listings.tex``` file contains the commands needed to get the approved lists that might need to be in your thesis.
 If any of these lists are empty in your thesis, then you need to remove the associated commands from this file.
 Otherwise, there should be no need to modify this file.